sanger-pathogens/Artemis/README.md

 For further information, please see the [Artemis GitHub page](http://sanger-pathogens.github.io/Artemis/)

-## Installation and Usage
+## Installation

 Please refer to the relevant documentation in the Documentation section below.

+## Usage

+Please refer to the relevant documentation in the Documentation section below.

-## Building the Applications From Scratch
+## Building

 If you would prefer to build the applications from scratch rather than use the pre-built releases in GitHub, then you will firstly need the source code from GitHub.
 This can be obtained by cloning the repository:

 git clone http://github.com/sanger-pathogens/Artemis.git

-or by downloadng the source zip file for a particular release.
+or by downloading the source zip file for a particular release.
 Apache Maven and Java 8 will need to be installed beforehand, in order to build.
 The applications can be built by issuing the following command in the top-level folder:

 mvn validate clean test package